human-nature-lab/TSCSMethods.jl/README.md

 # Citation

-For usage of the package and associated manuscript, please cite according to the enclosed [citation.bib](./citation.bib).
+For usage of the package and associated manuscript, please cite as:

+TSCSMethods